short-d/short/CONTRIBUTING.md

 of this repository before making a change.

 Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
 The owner may take over or reassign the issue if no body replies after 10 days assigned to you.

+Please post your weekly contributions on our Slack every Friday during your convenient hours.
+All of the followings counts as contributions:

+- Exploring the codebase
+- Learnings new tools, infrastructures, libraries, algorithms, designs, or concepts
+- Experimenting with diffierent technologies and sharing the findings with the group
+- Prototyping new features
+- Fixing bugs
+- Improving maintainability, scalability, reliability and performance of existing system
+- Doing code reviews
+- Writing design docs
+- Creating UI mockups
+- Organizing or participating sync meetings

+The owner reserves the rights to deactivate your Slack account after missing 3 consecutive standups without any heads up.

 ## Pull Request Process